-- Grind the masala chai blend to a fine spice-like consistency using a spice grinder, coffee grinder, or mortar and pestle.
+- Cut open tea bags and empty contents.
+Grind the masala chai to a fine spice-like consistency using a spice grinder, coffee grinder, or mortar and pestle.

 - In a 1-quart glass mason jar, layer the ingredients: Put flour in the bottom of the jar.
 Top with brown sugar.
 Sprinkle with ground masala chai, salt, baking soda, baking powder, cream of tartar, cinnamon, ginger, nutmeg, and black pepper.

 - Put a folded dishtowel on the counter.
 Gently tap the jar on top of the towel to pack the ingredients down.

 - Top with granulated sugar.
 Tap gently to fit, if necessary.